TanayB11/me/content/blog/antilibrary.md

 - *Elon Musk* - Walter Isaacson
 - *Bad Blood* - John Carreyrou
 - *The Diary of a Young Girl* - Anne Frank
-- *Man's Search for Meaning* - Viktor E. Frankl
+- [x] *Man's Search for Meaning* - Viktor E. Frankl
+	- The first ~50% was focused on his experiences in concentration camps.
+The rest was spent on explaining logotherapy—a psychological school of thought focused on finding meaning.
+I was expecting the two subjects to be blended into a normal memoir, so this wasn't what I expected.
+Worthwhile read!
 - [x] *Born a Crime* - Trevor Noah
 - [x] *I Am Malala* - Malala Yousafzai
 - [x] *Steve Jobs* - Walter Isaacson